 Additionally, we have regularly introduced new, more sustainable materials such as bio plastics, bio paints, recycled metals and recycled plastics in our devices.
 We have reduced content inside the packaging and empty space, which has allowed us pack our products in a minimized package.
-You can review our hardware specifications here.
+You can review our legal and sustainable hardware specifications here.

 Our operating model for sustainability follows the ISO management system approach, including ISO’s requirement for continual improvement.
 The Microsoft Environmental Management System (EMS) according to the ISO 14001 standard covers our hardware and packaging Manufacturing and Supply Chain.
 All owned manufacturing sites and significant operating locations are ISO 14001 certified.
 ISO 14001 is an internationally recognized framework that establishes a process for entities to manage and continuously improve their environmental performance.

 Microsoft also requires a certified EMS of contract manufacturers and suppliers of critical components.
 The Microsoft Environmental Management System consists of:

 The goal of the EMS is to reduce our most significant environmental impacts:

 Microsoft strives for leadership through programs that surpass compliance to promote sustainable business operations.
 By integrating sound environmental practices into all aspects of our business, Microsoft provides products that empower people to do more and achieve more while promoting our natural world.